Mukim Tanjong Maya: Geography

-The mukim is named after Kampong Tanjong Maya, one of the villages it encompasses.
+The mukim could be named after Kampong Tanjong Maya, one of the villages it encompasses.
 The mukim is located in the central north of Tutong District, bordering Mukim Pekan Tutong to the north, Mukim Kiudang to the east, Mukim Lamunin to the south-east, Mukim Ukong to the south-west and Mukim Telisai to the west.
+Mukim Tanjong Maya is located about 12 km from Pekan Tutong.
+This village is bordered by Kampong Lubok Pulau, Kampong Penapar and Bukit Udal.